 The expert menu can be activated here.
 If this menu is active, it appears as an additional user level.
-The user levels can
+The user levels can be toggled by pressing the power regulator.

-LED lamp:
+• LED lamp:

-Pressing the button enables LED Light brightness of the LED lamp on the 50 75 100 regulator.
+Pressing the button enables the brightness of the LED lamp on the welding microscope to be adjusted in 3 steps.